If you have a question that you don't see here, visit the Office of Student Affairs.

 Make an appointment with Amanda Lacoff , Assistant Dean, Academic Initiatives.
 She can help you with academic planning.

 How can I take an independent study/non-law course/ad hoc seminar?

 How do I change an exam time or date?

 Pick up an Exam Rescheduling Request Form from the Registrar or the Dean's Office, or download it from the Web.
-Turn it in to Suze Bear in the Registrar's Office.
+Turn it in to the Registrar's Office.
 If you have two exams at the same time or three or more exams within 36 hours, your request will be granted.
 If neither of these conditions are met, you may not be able to postpone an exam.
-To present your request, please make an appointment with Dean Belk to discuss your unusual or compelling reasons.
+To present your request, please make an appointment with Dean Hutchison to discuss your unusual or compelling reasons.
 Exams are postponed to the next non-conflicting exam slot after the originally scheduled time.

 How do I request accommodations for a physical or learning disability?

 Make an appointment with Dean Hutchison, the Law School's Disability Services Liaison.
 He will explain your options and discuss with you the policies and procedures implemented by the Student Disability Access Office (SDAO).
 For more information about requests for accommodations, see the website for the Student Disability Access Office (SDAO).